DataDog/documentation/content/en/service_management/mobile/Enterprise-Configuration/_index.md

 ### Preventing data leaks from your users
 If you are concerned about the risk of data leaks from users, you can disable copy/paste and screenshots through standard configurations (for [iOS][2] and [Android][3]).
 The Datadog Mobile App offers the following features that you can enable at your discretion to further mitigate the risk of data leaks:

 **Disabling sharing from the app**, which will remove every share button from Datadog mobile app product pages.
-Please note that share buttons create a link to the relevant product page which require authentication to view, and disabling sharing from the mobile app may inhibit your teams’ collaboration using the mobile app.
+*Note*: Mobile app share buttons create a link to the relevant product page which require authentication to view.
+Consider whether this default control is sufficient; disabling sharing from the mobile app may inhibit your teams’ collaboration using the mobile app.

-**Disabling home-screen widgets**, which, depending on the platform, will display a “Disabled by your organization” message on the home screen widget in place of actual data from your monitors, incidents, SLOs, and dashboards.
+**Disabling home-screen widgets**, which will display “Disabled by your organization” on the home screen widget in place of actual data from your monitors, incidents, SLOs, or dashboards.

 ### Further Reading